jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/05-bootstrap-lexicon-compatibility-layer.markdown

 [TOC levels=1-4]

-By default, @product-ver@ includes Bootstrap 4 out-of-the-box.
+By default, the new DXP version includes Bootstrap 4 out-of-the-box.
 Bootstrap 4 has been completely rewritten and therefore includes some [notable changes](https://getbootstrap.com/docs/4.3/migration/) and